SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 :guilabel:`l10n_mx_edi_extended_40`, :guilabel:`l10n_mx_edi_stock` and
 :guilabel:`l10n_mx_edi_stock_40` have to be installed.

-In addition to this, it is needed to have the :doc:`Inventory
+In addition to this, it is necessary to have the :doc:`Inventory
 </applications/inventory_and_mrp/inventory>` and :doc:`Sales </applications/sales/sales>` apps
 configured.